 Ideally, rehearse before every call, particularly when targeting new prospects or introducing a new product or service.
 Even a quick five-minute run-through can boost your confidence and ensure you're presenting your best self.

-Consider using Rafiki’s Smart Call Scoring.
-This feature analyzes your call recordings and provides objective feedback on your call performance.
-It can identify areas like active listening, handling objections, and overall call flow.
-By using this data to identify your strengths and weaknesses, you can tailor your practice sessions and continuously improve your cold calling skills.
+Consider using Rafiki AI's Smart Call Scoring.
+This feature analyzes your call recordings and provides objective feedback on your performance — including active listening, objection handling, and overall call flow.
+By using this data to identify your strengths and weaknesses, you can tailor your practice sessions and continuously improve your skills.

-Our brains are wired to focus on the negative.
-This was necessary when humans were living in caves and needed to focus mostly on negative things in order to survive.
-Unfortunately, this is not a good thing for sales people (or in general nowadays).
-This negativity bias can fuel the fear of cold calling.
-But here’s the good news: you can retrain your brain to approach cold calls with a more positive mindset.
+Our brains are wired to focus on the negative — a survival mechanism from our earliest ancestors that served us well in caves but works against us in sales.
+This negativity bias can fuel fear calling.
+The good news: you can retrain your brain to approach cold calls with a more positive mindset.

 Embracing the power of positivity involves reframing your thoughts about cold calling.
 Instead of dreading rejection, view it as a learning opportunity.
 Focus on the potential positive outcomes, like connecting with a valuable lead or building rapport with a prospect.

 A positive mindset reduces anxiety and boosts confidence.
-When you believe in yourself and the value you offer, you’re more likely to project enthusiasm and connect with prospects on a genuine level.
-Positive self-talk and visualization techniques can be powerful tools for overcoming fear.
+When you believe in yourself and the value you offer, you're more likely to project enthusiasm and connect with prospects on a genuine level.
+Positive self-talk and visualization techniques are powerful tools for overcoming fear.

 How & When to Use It